jrasmusson/ios-starter-kit/swift/Protocol-based-inheritance.md

 * Supports retroactive modeling
 * Doesn't impose instance data on models
 * Doesn't impose initialization burdens on models
-* Makes clear what to implement
+* No ambiguity about what you need to override

+## Protocols

+Swift is a Protocol-Oriented Programming language.
+Have a saying in Swift.

+   Don't start with a class.
+Start with a protocol.

+asdf